[This is a followup to an earlier post on the Myths of Agile Testing.]

 What is the main purpose of scrum?

 Scrum is one of the methodologies of Agile which gives a Process Management framework for software project execution.
-It is a team-based approach to iteratively and incrementally develop products when requirements are change rapidly.
+It is a team-based approach to iteratively and incrementally develop products when requirements are changing rapidly.

-How long did it take to effectively transition to Agile and which are the big challenges / pitfalls to avoid in the transition to Agile?
+How long did it take to effectively transition to Agile and which are the big challenges/pitfalls to avoid in the transition to Agile?